Sigma88/Stockalike/ForumThread.md

 # *Stock-alike Solar System*

-Kopernicus is a wonderful mod, and there are a lot of great planets out there.
+Kopernicus is a wonderful mod, and there are a lot of great planets out there.<br>
-This mod will rearrange bodies from many different planet packs in order to create a Kerbal analogue of the Real Solar System
+This mod will rearrange bodies from many different planet packs<br>
+in order to create a Kerbal analogue of the Real Solar System<br>

 ## System Description